osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 For more information on indexes, see [Indexes](xref:sdsIndexes).

-## Interpolation and Extrapolation
+## Interpolation and extrapolation
 The InterpolationMode, ExtrapolationMode, and [PropertyOverrides](#propertyoverrides) can be used to determine how a specific SdsStream reads data.
 These read characteristics are inherited from the SdsType if they are not defined at the SdsStream level.

-## PropertyOverrides
+## ``SdsStreamPropertyOverride`` object
-PropertyOverrides provide a way to override interpolation behavior and unit of measure for individual SdsType Properties for a specific SdsStream.
+PropertyOverride provides a way to override interpolation behavior and unit of measure for individual SdsType Properties for a specific SdsStream.

 The ``SdsStreamPropertyOverride`` object has the following structure: